khanhpdt/khanhpdt.github.io/_posts/data-structures/2016-03-22-hash-tables.md

 For example, if the collision occurs at slot `x`, this probing probes slots `x + 1`, `x + 4`, `x + 9`, ... until it finds a vacant slot.

-This probing reduces the chance of creating big cluster, i.e., primary clustering, but still suffers from the other clustering problem called _secondary clustering_.
+This probing reduces the chance of creating big cluster, i.e., primary clustering, but still suffers from the other problem called _secondary clustering_.
 This problem occurs when the items of same hash value are probed in the same sequence.
 This is not good because as the number of items increases, the probe sequence gets bigger and thus the probing time increases.

 #### Double hashing